Matthev00/JB-RAG/README.md

 I will continue my experiments using the model with the highest Recall@10, as this is the main optimization goal of the project.
 Additionally, I will include the model with the best F1@10 for comparison purposes.

 #### Adding expand Query
+The system implements Query Expansion to enhance the quality of search results by enriching the user's query with additional related terms.
+Two approaches to Query Expansion are supported:
+1. **Static Candidate Terms**:
+   - A predefined list of candidate terms is used to expand the query.
+These terms cover a wide range of topics, such as programming concepts (e.g., "function", "class"), user interface elements (e.g., "button", "dialog"), and system-related terms (e.g., "network", "configuration").
+The system calculates the semantic similarity between the query and these candidate terms using a SentenceTransformer model and selects the most relevant terms to expand the query.

+2. **WordNet-based Expansion**:
+   - This approach uses the WordNet lexical database to find synonyms and related terms for words in the query.
+It dynamically generates expanded queries by including these related terms, which can improve recall for queries with synonyms or alternative phrasings.

+**Results**

 #### Adding Reranker

 ---